-What should a requirements specification contain?
+What should a software development requirements specification contain?

 A software requirements specification should provide a detailed picture of the software to be developed including its goals, functional and non-functional requirements and project glossary.
 Other important sections include technical requirements, implementation requirements and information about the users.
-Requirements specification documents will vary depending on whether you are asking your supplier to develop an existing piece of software or to create one from scratch.
+Requirements specification documents will vary depending on whether you are asking your supplier to develop an existing piece of software or to create software from scratch.

-A requirements specification in software engineering is usually directed at the developers or their technical managers.
+A requirements specification in software engineering is usually directed at developers or their technical managers.
 It should therefore contain highly detailed technical information while still being clear enough for business users who would eventually accept and use the software.
-A good requirements specification should be clear, unambiguous, correct and as complete as possible at the moment of its creation.
+A good software development requirements specification should be clear, unambiguous, correct and as complete as possible at the moment of its creation.

 When writing a software specification document, it is worth starting from the basics and being as clear and precise throughout as possible.
-It is good to include as much detail as possible even if it means you repeat yourself.
-The level of detail covered by your specification, will determine the ability of your potential supplier to provide more or less accurate estimations of time and cost.
+It is good to include as much detail as possible – even if it means you repeat yourself.
+The level of detail covered by your specification, will determine the ability of your potential supplier to provide more or less accurate estimations of project time and cost.

 If you need to create a software requirements specification document, download our pack of 2 templates which have been designed for those of you who: